linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 There are two types of managed companies: closed-end and open-end.
 In both cases, the fund's board of directors, which is elected by shareholders, hires a management company to manage the portfolio for an annual fee that typically ranges from  $0.2\%$ to $1.25\%$  of assets.
 In many cases the management company is the firm that organized the fund.
 For example, Fidelity Management and Research Corporation sponsors many Fidelity mutual funds and is responsible for managing the portfolios.
 It assesses a management fee on each Fidelity fund.
 In other cases, a mutual fund will hire an outside portfolio manager.
 For example, Vanguard has hired Wellington Management as the investment adviser for its Wellington Fund.
 Most management companies have contracts to manage several funds.

 Open-end funds stand ready to redeem or issue shares at their net asset value (although both purchases and redemptions may involve sales charges).
 When investors in open-end funds wish to "cash out" their shares, they sell them back to the fund at NAV.
 In contrast, closed-end funds do not redeem or issue shares.
 Investors who wish to cash out must sell their shares to other investors.
-Shares of closed-end funds are traded on organized exchanges and can be purchased through brokers just like other
+Shares of closed-end funds are traded on organized exchanges and can be purchased through brokers just like other common stock

 <table><tr><td>FUND
 (TICKER)</td><td>MARKET